yangbin-xd/vehicle-positioning/README.md

 "Multi-Vehicle Cooperative Positioning Based on Edge-Computed Multidimensional Scaling".
 https://ieeexplore.ieee.org/document/9459564

+Some interesting video about this project can be find under Demo of relative positioning for cars: https://www.bilibili.com/video/BV1yN411R7Xg/ Demo of absolute positioning for cars: https://www.bilibili.com/video/BV1ef4y1z7st/

 Any questions please contact email: binyang_2020@163.com.

 classical MDS.m is a simple example for readers to understand MDS